 Ali Afif Fawaz, Director - Mr. Fawaz is an international transportation supply chain professional and a licensed customs broker.
 Since 2000, Mr. Fawaz has been the managing director of Villa Plast Ltd., a scrap-metal recycling plant in Dar es Salaam, Tanzania, and since 2001 he has been the managing director of BNM Company Ltd., a company providing clearing and freight forwarding liaison services to associated entities in the Democratic Republic of Congo.
 Mr. Fawaz also consults and provides services to a number of entities involved in freight forwarding, and the container freight and cargo transport industries operating out of Dar es Salaam, Tanzania, as well as being involved, since 2010, as a consultant to the mining industry in Tanzania.
 Mr. Fawaz is fluent in English, French, Arabic and Kiswahili.

-Osvaldo Iadarola, Director - Mr. Iadarola is President and CEO of Audiotech Healthcare Corporation, a private company, and a director of Cassidy Gold Corp. a public company trading on the TSX Venture Exchange.
+Osvaldo Iadarola, Director - Mr. Iadarola is President and CEO of Audiotech Healthcare Corporation, a private company, and a director of Cassidy Gold Corp.
 He is also President of Excalibur Properties, a private real estate development company.